ucsc/site-slugstrong/support-for-students/frequently-asked-questions.md

 **Where can I get tested?**

-Currently, testing is available inside the Namaste Lounge at College Nine and at the Merrill Cultural Center.
+Currently, testing is available inside the Namaste Lounge at College Nine, at the Merrill Cultural Center, and at the Porter Hitchcock Lounge.
 Additional testing sites are expected to be available soon.
 All available testing sites will be updated and listed in the appointment section of [Health e-Messenger](https://healthcenter.ucsc.edu/information/health-e-messenger-new.html).

 **What if I don’t feel well the day of my testing appointment?**